 Take these copies along with the originals to any immigration office and you’ll receive a stamp on your passport and tourist card with a 30 day extension.

 If you are a citizen from countries listed as Group 2, you have two options to obtain a Consular Tourist Visa.
 If you apply for this visa before your arrival through the Bolivian Embassy, it’s completely free of charge.
 If you decided to apply for visa upon arrival, a $95 USD visa fee will apply.
 It’s best to have exact change because it’s most likely there will be no change and the bills must be new and crisp for them to be accepted.
+Credit and debit cards are not accepted.
 Either way, when you decided to apply for your visa, you must present the following documents:

 Citizens from countries listed on Group 3 are required to obtain a tourist visa from a Bolivian consulate/embassy prior to traveling to Bolivia.
 The application process takes around 3-5 weeks, cost $30 USD and needs the same travel documents as group 2: